Who should apply for assistance?

 - Go to faq.ssa.gov

-- Click on “How do I apply for a new or replacement Social Security number card” in the “Most Popular FAQs” section.
+- Click on “How do I apply for a new or replacement Social Security number card?” in the “Most Asked Questions” section.

-- Once you have your SSN number, go to DisasterAssistance.gov or call FEMA to apply.
+- Once you have your Social Security number, go to DisasterAssistance.gov or call FEMA to apply.

 - List the type(s) of insurance you have.
-This could include coverage under policies like homeowners, flood, automobile, motorcycle or mobile home.
+This could include coverage under policies such as earthquake, automobile, flood, homeowners, mobile home or motorcycle.

 - Describe the damage caused by the disaster.
-Include the type of disaster (e.g., flood or hurricane) and the type of dwelling or vehicle (e.g., condo, house, mobile home, or car, truck, motorcycle).
+Include the type of disaster (e.g., earthquake) and the type of dwelling (e.g., condo, house, mobile home) or vehicle (e.g., car, motorcycle, truck).

 - Provide the street address and phone number of the property where the damage occurred.
-If you are unable to live in the damaged dwelling please provide the address of the place you are living and phone number (if different).
+If you are unable to live in the damaged dwelling, provide an address where you are living and phone number (if different).